Method for determining lethality in sterilization process - biological indicator / bioburden method

 A.2.1 Determine where the most difficult to achieve sterility in the product.

 A.2.2 Place the biological indicator in the location of the product where it is most difficult to achieve sterilization conditions, creating a monitoring of the sterilization process, including the known number of microorganisms and known resistance to EO.
-If the
+If the location of the monitoring is not the most difficult to sterilize, determine its relationship to the most difficult to sterilize position.

 This requirement can be met by using a PCD that demonstrates resistance to the sterilization process that is greater than the resistance of the product to the sterilization process.
 Pay attention to the effects of packaging and removal of sterilant from the PCD.